-Which do you think processes data faster—the world’s largest super computer or the human brain?
+Which do you think processes data faster—the world’s largest supercomputer or the human brain?

-I’ve read where it would take a super computer 40 minutes to process what the brain can process in a second.
-So, with all this processing power upstairs why would we need Artificial Intelligence (AI) or its subset Machine Learning (ML)?
+I’ve read that, what it would take a super computer 40 minutes to process, the brain can process in a second.
+So, with all this processing power upstairs, why would we need Artificial Intelligence (AI) or its subset Machine Learning (ML)?
 After all, every day we hear about and even experience new developments in AI.

 What about the Workforce Management space?